oracle/truffleruby/doc/legal/legal.md

 ## MRI

 The standard implementation of Ruby is MRI.
-TruffleRuby contains code from MRI version 2.3.5, including the standard library in `lib/mri`, Ruby C extension API in `lib/cext` and `src/main/c/cext`, and OpenSSL in `src/main/c/openssl`.
+TruffleRuby contains code from MRI version 2.3.5, including:
+- the standard library in `lib/mri`,
+- Ruby C extension API in `lib/cext` and `src/main/c/cext`,
+- OpenSSL C extension in `src/main/c/openssl`,
+- and zlib C extension in `src/main/c/zlib`.

 MRI is copyright Yukihiro Matsumoto.
 It is made available under the terms of the 2-clause BSD licence `ruby-bsdl.txt`, or a custom licence `ruby-licence.txt`.